whoisjustinngo/tp/docs/UserGuide.md

  * Editing the tag of event 1: `edit 1 t/important`
  * Editing the description and date of event 2: `edit 2 d/meeting date/18-05-2022`

+### Finding events: `find`

+Finds the schedule according to the description of the schedule.

+Format: `find [KEYWORDS]`

+* [KEYOWORDS] field is compulsory

+Examples:

+ * Filtering by tags: `filter lesson`

 ### Filtering events: `filter`

 Filters the schedule according to the specified keywords and attributes.

 Format: `filter [d/TASK DESCRIPTION] [date/DATE] [fr/TIME FROM] [to/TIME TO] [date/DATE] [t/TAGS]`

+* Fields are optional depending on which field the user would like to filter.

 Examples: